 Overall health, wellness, fitness, and medical care are a part of our everyday lives.
 Augusta University offers several health sciences programs at the undergraduate and graduate level that serve the citizens of Georgia and beyond!

 Each of our highly competitive allied health and nursing programs have limited capacity.
 Please review program prerequisites and program requirements below.

-Clinical Laboratory Scientists (Medical Laboratory Scientists/Medical Technologists) perform laboratory tests to diagnose and treat disease and maintain health.
+Clinical Laboratory Scientists perform laboratory tests to diagnose and treat disease and maintain health.

 Dental hygienists are licensed oral health professionals who focus on preventing and treating oral diseases in order to protect the oral cavity, and also to protect the total health of patients.

-Health Informatics encompasses understanding technology’s impact on people, developing new uses for technology and applying information technology in the context of another field.
+Health Informatics encompasses understanding technology's impact on people, developing new uses for technology and apply information technology in the context of another field.

 Nuclear Medicine Technologists work closely with the imaging physician to diagnose and treat disease by combining chemistry, physics, mathematics, computer technology, and medicine in diagnostic imaging.

 Nursing is a profession that is rewarding and challenging.
 Using research and evidence-based practice, nurses organize and supervise care and provide education and support for individuals and their families.